LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/math-methods.rst

 =============

 As with strings and arrays, JavaScript provides some built-in *methods* for the ``Math`` object.
+These allow us to perform calculations or tasks that are more involved than simple multiplication, division, addition or subtraction.

 Common Math Methods
 --------------------

 The ``Math`` object contains over 30 methods.
-Here is a sample of the most frequently used Math methods.
+The table below provides a sample of the most frequently used options.
 More complete lists can be found here:

 #. `W3 Schools Math Reference <https://www.w3schools.com/jsref/jsref_obj_math.asp>`__
 #. `MDN Web Docs <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math>`__

-To see detailed examples for a particular method, control-click (or right-click) on its name.
+To see detailed examples for a particular method, click on its name.

 .. list-table:: Ten Common Math Methods
    :header-rows: 1